 Ah, yes.
 Instagram and iPads.
 There’s still (!!) no iPad-optimized app for Instagram.
 You can run the regular iPhone app on an iPad, but you either have to settle for using a tiny iPhone-sized portion of the screen or hit the 2x button at bottom right and get images looking pretty horrible.
 Wouldn’t it be nice to be able to look at Instagram pictures on an iPad in full resolution glory?

-Can My Photos Be Stolen?
+Can My Photos Be Stolen from Instagram?

 Yes.
-Instagram uses some fancy programming in an effort to make it more difficult for people to just save your images to their hard drive, but that’s by no means absolute security.
+Instagram uses some fancy programming to make it more difficult for people to just save your images to their hard drive, but that’s by no means absolute security.
 While I’m not going to make it easy for anyone by spelling out here how to do it, it’s still very possible for anyone to download any image you share publicly on Instagram (a truism for sharing on any public space on the web).
 By all means, add a watermark if you think that’s going to help.
 But also know that any image on Instagram can be downloaded by anyone who can view it.

 At the time of writing, this is what the terms say about copyright: